5T33Z0/OC-Little-Translated/L_ALC_Layout-ID/README.md

 ```

 ## VI.
 Creating a PathMap
-The Pathmap describes the signal flow within the codec from Pin Complex Nodes to physical outputs and from Inputs to Pin Complex Nodes.
+The PathMap describes the signal flow within the codec from Pin Complex Nodes to physical outputs and from Inputs to Pin Complex Nodes.
 Some routings are fixed (internal Mics) while others can be routed freely.
 Some Nodes can even be both, input and output.
 The data has to be entered in a PlatformsXX.xml later.

 ### Tracing possible paths
 Now that we know how to read the schematic of the Codec, we can use it to trace all available paths the codec provides and create a chart with it, which helps later when transferring the data into .xml: